anjicika/fitness-app/CONTRIBUTING.md

 - Use ESLint and Prettier
 - Follow existing code patterns
+- For formatting & Indentation use 4 spaces and 100/120-char limit
 - Write meaningful variable names
 - Add comments for complex logic
+- If necessary add error handling
+- Use DRY principle

 ## Testing